whatisaProCoder/odin-task-management-app/README.md

 - **Lightweight performance**: No framework overhead means faster loading and execution
 - **Full control**: Direct DOM manipulation without framework constraints
 - **Practical learning**: Appreciating what frameworks solve by experiencing the challenges firsthand (and occasionally muttering "React would make this so much easier...")
+- **Pixel-perfect implementation**: Every element was hand-coded in HTML and CSS to exactly match the Figma designs—no component libraries or CSS frameworks, just pure craftsmanship and attention to detail

 This "vanilla-first" approach demonstrates that powerful, modern applications can be built with standard web technologies when combined with clean architecture principles, modular design, and a healthy dose of stubbornness.